 Go on, discover the “Mortehoe Experience” – you’ll enjoy it!

 On the ground floor there is a shop selling books, maps and postcards as well as a wide range of locally produced arts and crafts.
-Cold drinks are also available.
+We also have a learning station, where you can read all about the local area, and see digital records.

 School visits to the Museum by arrangement (call 01271 870028)